radiantlogic-v8/documentation-new/documentation/hardening-guide/04-securing-data-in-transit.md

 If the server you are connecting to uses a self-signed certificate, or signed by a Certificate Authority not known by RadiantOne, then this certificate must be imported into the client truststore.
 Import client certificates into the RadiantOne truststore from the Main Control Panel > Settings Tab > Security section > Client Certificate Truststore.
 RadiantOne dynamically loads client certificates from here meaning certificates can be added at any time without requiring a restart.

+For JDBC-accessible database backends, you have the option to use one of the drivers that comes installed with RadiantOne.
+However, it is recommended that you use the driver that was delivered with the database that you want to connect to.
+To add a JDBC driver, you must make sure that the driver libraries are added in: <RLI_HOME>/lib/jdbc.
+Also, some of the drivers provided in the install for convenience don't support SSL/TLS access to the database server.
+You might need other libraries (additional .jar files) from the vendor to support this.
+These additional files must also be in:  <RLI_HOME>/lib/jdbc.
+Consult your database vendor documentation for details.

+>[!warning] Updating a database driver may require more than just replacing the existing driver files in the <RLI_HOME>/lib/jdbc directory if the name or license has changed.
+You may need additional driver files related to licenses and/or support for SSL/TLS access.
+Consult your database vendor documentation for details.

 For more information on SSL/TLS support, please see the RadiantOne System Administration Guide.

 ## Enable FIPS Mode